Derk Boswijk: Personal life

-Boswijk married Wilma Kroon in 2013, and they have two children.
+Boswijk married Wilma Kroon in 2013, and they have three daughters.
 He resides in the village of Kockengen in the province Utrecht, having lived in nearby Wilnis before, and he is a member of the Reformed Association in the Protestant Church in the Netherlands.
 Boswijk tried to climb Mont Blanc in 2016 to raise money for the hearing loss foundation Hear the World, as his eldest daughter was born with the condition.
 He did not reach the summit but did manage to raise €8,000.